Get More Info

 Ohio University is the pioneer in sports education.
 By establishing the first academic program in the field of sports administration, this online program is recognized today as the premier professional training program for candidates seeking careers in the sports industry.

-Ohio University is regionally accredited by the Higher Learning Commission (HLC), a commission of the North Central Association of Colleges and Schools.
+Ohio University is regionally accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

 The Department of Sports Administration and its academic programs, including the Master's program in Athletic Administration are accredited by the Commission on Sport Management Accreditation (COSMA)